 Before Arriving for Your Exam

-If your exam includes an IV injection of a contrast dye, you will be asked not to eat or drink anything for 4 hours before your exam.
+If your exam includes an IV injection of a contrast dye, you will be asked not to eat or drink anything for three hours before your exam.
+You can drink clear liquids, unless you are on restricted fluids.
 Not all scans use a contrast dye.
 Its use depends on which parts of the body the scan is being used to analyze.
 The dye improves the image quality by highlighting certain structures, such as arteries or the colon, making them more visible on the scan.

 In some cases the contrast dye is given orally, while in other cases it must be placed through the use of an enema.